alvarowolfx/personal-site/content/articles/2023/2023-12-29-overengineering-my-gaming-journey-intro/index.md

 > :warning: Spoiler Alert :warning:
 >
-> My plan is to turn all of this into a website/app that everyone can use, share what they are playing, which console they have and generate a year recap like this one.
+> My plan is to turn all of this into a website/app/social network that everyone can use, share what they are playing, which console they have and generate a year recap like this one.
 Stay tuned.

 ---